iamprithvishetty/Certificate/README.md

 #### Install Pillow library
     pip install Pillow
    PIL and Pillow currently cannot co-exist in the same environment.
 If you want to use Pillow, please remove PIL first.
+#### All rest of the code details has been mentioned in the comments of the code